apockill/tdirstat/README.rst

 **Overview**

-This project is inspired by projects such as kdirstat and qdirstat.
+This project is inspired by projects such as kdirstat, windirstat, and qdirstat.
+It was born out of a need to examine directory statistics on remote servers without displays.
 Easily find where your disk space has gone, without waiting for a full-drive scan to complete.

 Contributions welcome!